Azure/reliable-web-app-pattern-java/README.md

 - [Apply the pattern](https://learn.microsoft.com/azure/architecture/web-apps/guides/reliable-web-app/java/apply-pattern): The second article shows you how to apply the pattern with code and architecture details.

 For more information on the reliable web app pattern, see [Overview](https://review.learn.microsoft.com/azure/architecture/web-apps/guides/reliable-web-app/overview).

-## Videos

-The internally accessible video covers the details of reliable web app pattern for Java.
-For more information, see [Reliable web app pattern videos (SharePoint)](https://aka.ms/rwa-java-video).

 ## Architecture diagram